Toddler development and milestones: your 26 month old

-- Your kid will imitate you, so if he’s try to play ball and it kicks off him, show him how to kick it.
+- Your kid will imitate you, so if he’s trying to play football, show him how to kick it.

-- Encourage your kid by telling him that he’s done a “good job” or that was a “nice kick.”
+- Encourage your kid by telling him “Good job!” or “Nice kick.”

-- He’ll have a tonne of energy and his creativity at play, so put him in a room or even outside where he can find challenging games to keep him occupied.
+- He’ll have a tonne of energy and loads of creativity when he’s at play, so put him in a room or even outside where he can find challenging games to keep him occupied.